mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

+ - tighten the synchronization if possible:
+    - phase clock activation
+    - add component output to main mix inputs

+---
   - LFO pitch mod (i.e. FM)
     - level-override: needs to allow for min and max, like out-level-amp: does for envelopes.